Is there such a thing as fighting fair? Absolutely.

 There is no perfect relationship of any type.
 Whether it’s a church relationships, siblings, co-workers, etc., no relationship is perfect and there will be arguments.
 However, if handled properly through positive communication, conflict can lead to a deeper level of intimacy.

-There are many reasons couples have disagreements.
-They can have; a difference of opinion, under stress, or just out right argumentative.
+There are many reasons for disagreements.
+There can be a difference of opinion, stress, or some are just out right argumentative.

-When we experienced hardships, it brought a great deal of stress between us.
-We were easily offended, or irritated with each other.
-And after a while, the fighting began to take a toll not just on us, but our family, our ministry, and it began to reflect a bad attitude in our behavior in our business.
+When we experienced financial hardships, it brought a great deal of stress between us.
+We were easily offended, and irritated with each other.
+After a while, the fighting began to take a toll not just on us, but our family, our ministry, and in business.

 There was too much at stake, to allow the enemy to come between us.

 There were times André would call Ed to ask his opinion about something he was considering.
 And the first thing Ed would ask him was, “what does your wife think about that?”
-André would be sitting there thinking what does she have to do with this?
+André would ask what does she have to do with this?
 And Ed’s response was, “everything.”

-When we are unified in our marriage, it brings honor to God and others watching us will be able to see the unity and ultimately see God.
-After all, the marriage relationship is supposed to mirror Christ and the Church.
+When we are unified in our marriage, it brings honor to God and others watching us will be able to see the unity.
+After all, according to 1 Peter 3 we are told that the marriage relationship is an equal partnership.

-1 Peter 3:7 (NLT) says: “In the same way, you husbands must give honor to your wives.
+“In the same way, you husbands must give honor to your wives.
 Treat your wife with understanding as you live together.
 She may be weaker than you are, but she is your equal partner in God’s gift of new life.
-Treat her as you should so your prayers will not be hindered.”
+Treat her as you should so your prayers will not be hindered.” ~ 1 Peter 3:7 (NLT)